NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **ConfiguringGLRuntimeCapabilities** -  Illustrates how to configure World Wind’s OpenGL features using a GLRuntimeCapabilities.

-**CustomElevationModel** -  Illustrates how to configure World Wind with a custom ElevationModel from a configuration file.
+**CustomElevationModel** -  Illustrates how to configure WorldWind with a custom ElevationModel from a configuration file.

-**Stereo** -  Shows how to configure World Wind to display the globe in stereo.
+**Stereo** -  Shows how to configure WorldWind to display the globe in stereo.

 ### Tools

-**LoggingControl** -  Illustrates control and redirection of World Wind logging.
+**LoggingControl** -  Illustrates control and redirection of WorldWind logging.

 **WorldWindDiagnostics** -  Shows how to output extensive diagnostic information about the user’s system configuration.